 05 of 18

-A big, walk-in closet is just as susceptible to mess as a small closet.
-The only difference is that the mess takes longer to pile up.
-Home bloggers Kevin and Amanda had piled up quite a bit of stuff in their master bedroom's walk-in closet over the years that could only be cured with a bold, decisive closet makeover.Continue to 6 of 18 below.
+A big, walk-in closet can be just as problematic as a small closet.
+The most significant difference: The mess takes longer to reach a tipping point and usually more time to clean up.
+Over the years, home bloggers Kevin and Amanda amassed a lot of stuff in their master bedroom's walk-in closet.
+It was time for a bold, decisive closet makeover.Continue to 6 of 18 below.

 06 of 18

 This closet makeover stripped out some of the flimsy wire shelves and replaced them with solid cabinets and shelves.
-Because shoes cluttering the floor was a major issue before, the makeover tucked away all of the shoes in melamine cabinets with closed doors.Continue to 7 of 18 below.
+Shoes that had once cluttered the floor were now tucked away in melamine cabinets with closed doors.Continue to 7 of 18 below.

 07 of 18

-Home blogger Jordan Reid is an innately organized person, so chaos was not the defining element of her bedroom's closet.
-The problem?
-Size.
-Her closet was way too small for her needs.
-Then, Jordan had a brilliant idea.Continue to 8 of 18 below.
+Home blogger Jordan Reid's closet was not a chaotic mess; she had kept it organized.
+Her biggest issue was the size of her closet.
+Her space was way too small for her needs.
+That would not stop Jordan, who had a brilliant idea when she evaluated the totality of her living area.Continue to 8 of 18 below.

 08 of 18

-When Jordan Reid realized that her three-year-old daughter's bedroom closet backed up against her own closet, she had a stroke of genius.
-She removed the non load-bearing wall from the back of her closet, instantly doubling its size.
-This gave her enough room for more clothing and even enough space to add a pouf.Continue to 9 of 18 below.
+Jordan Reid assessed her home and realized that her three-year-old daughter's bedroom closet backed up against her closet.
+So, she removed the non-load-bearing wall from the back of her closet.
+Getting rid of the wall instantly doubled the size of her closet.
+This home edit gave her enough room for storing clothing and even additional space to add a pouf.Continue to 9 of 18 below.

 09 of 18